1. Skip to content

 This browser does not support the video element.

-The Left Party's Gregor Gysi is one of the lawmakers who won his constituency in 2021.
-In an interview with DW, the lawyer called Tuesday's verdict a "success for the left and the CDU/CSU" and a "failure" for the governing parties.
+Gregor Gysi of the Left Party was one of those who won a direct mandate for his party.
+In an interview with DW, the lawyer described the verdict as "a success for the Left and the CDU/CSU" and a "failure" for the governing parties.

-He said he was hoping for a reformed electoral law to swiftly be put to the Bundestag for a vote and passed by September.
-He would like to see the 5% threshold abolished, but said he does not believe this will happen.
+He said he expects a new electoral law to be passed by September.
+Although he would like to see the five-percent hurdle lowered, he does not believe it will happen.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.